The Best QNAP NAS System for Video Editing

 This is more than enough for 4 Editors editing HD footage in realtime, at the same time!
 It would also let 2 editors edit UHD footage in realtime.

-The TS-473-4G is great for a small to medium post-production studios looking to ditch their external hard drive dependancy and start working from shared local storage.
-The unit is currently retailing for between $700-750 without disks (I’ll include a section on the disks I use and trust below).
+The TS-473A is great for a small to medium post-production studios looking to ditch their external hard drive dependancy and start working from shared local storage.
+The unit is currently retailing for between $750/£800 without disks (I’ll include a section on the disks I use and trust below).

-The TVS-872N comes with 5GBASE-T high bandwidth ethernet, which would let 4-10 users edit HD footage in realtime over a 5GbE connection.
-However, if you are looking to edit 4K/UHD footage in realtime for that many users then you will want to get the additional 10GbE M2 card to install in the TVS-872N (it is a very easy to install PCIe card inside of the NAS enclosure).
+The TVS-872X comes with 10GBASE-T high bandwidth ethernet, which would let 4-10 users edit HD footage in realtime over a 10GbE connection.
+However, if you are looking have more users editing 4K/UHD footage in realtime then you can add an additional 10GbE M2 card to in the TVS-872X (it is a very easy to install PCIe card inside of the NAS enclosure) to get another 10GbE connection.

 QNAP TS-h1277XU – For Teams of 10+ Users